A-Shariatix/ELK_Stack/README.md

   - **xpack.security.enabled** -> When set to true, enables authentication and blocks anonymous access to Elasticsearch users.<br>
   - **xpack.security.http.ssl.enabled** -> When set to true, enables HTTPS and enforces TLS for all connections to the Elasticsearch REST API.<br>
   - **xpack.security.http.ssl.keystore.path** -> Specifies path to the PKCS#12 file that includes the required private key and its corresponding X.509 certificate.<br>
+  - **xpack.security.http.ssl.client_authentication** -> Has three options: required, optional, and none (which is the default one).
+In this config client authentication level is set to optional, which means the Elasticsearch server will ask for clients' certificates, but it's not necessary for clients to provice certificates.
+However, if a client provides a certificate, it must be valid.<br>
-  - **xpack.security.http.ssl.certificate_authorities** -> Specifies path to the CA's certificate file, which is required to verify the authenticity of certificates presented by external clients during mTLS handshake.<br>
+  - **xpack.security.http.ssl.certificate_authorities** -> Specifies path to the CA certificate file used to verify the authenticity of certificates presented by external clients during TLS handshake.
+This setting is used only for mTLS.<br>
   - **ELASTIC_PASSWORD** -> Sets a password for the built-in "elastic" superuser during the initial bootstrap of a new Elasticsearch node.<br>
   - **ES_JAVA_OPTS** -> Used for setting JVM arguments such as Xms (initial heap size) and Xmx (maximum heap size).<br>
 - #### volumes:
-  Docker provides two methods for data persistence: named volumes and bind-mounts.
-Two volumes are exclusively used for Elasticsearch in this project, named es_config and es_data.
-There are also two mount points used for sharing data between the host and Elasticsearch container.
-Check the below explanation for more details:<br>

   - **es_config** -> Persists contents of /usr/share/elasticsearch/config directory.
 One of the important files in that directory is elasticsearch.keystore which holds the password for the PKCS#12 file.<br>
   - **es_data** -> Persists the main database storage of Elasticsearch.
 These data are stored in /usr/share/elasticsearch/data directory.<br>
   - **./certs/elasticsearch** -> Mounts the Elasticsearch's PKCS#12 and the CA files from the host to /usr/share/elasticsearch/config/elasticsearch directory.<br>